j-nolan/j-p/README.md

 The program solves this problem by using the Hungarian Algorithm.

 ## Screenshots
+### Assigning number of available places for each workshop and time slot
 ![Number of places per workshop and time slot](screenshots/assignement-table.png "Number of places per workshop and time slot")

+### Result table after assignement was performed
 ![Result table after assignement](screenshots/result-table.png "Result table")